Mermade/shins/README.md

     -o,--output specify output html file
     --unsafe    do not sanitise input markdown
-    --no-links  do not automatically convert links in text to anchor tags --outdir    output directory.
-If specified, source/pub files needed will be copied here if they do not exist --srcdir    source directory.  default: node_modules/shins/source
+    --no-links  do not automatically convert links in text to anchor tags --srcdir    source directory.  default: node_modules/shins/source
     --pubdir    pub directory.  default: node_modules/shins/pub
     --overwrite Overwrite any files in output directory